jjmontesl/cubetl/doc/guide/cubetl-config.md

 Quickstart guide for further information).

 CubETL is configured by defining *components* that will live in the ETL *context*.
-These components are defined via one ore more configuration files.
+These components are defined via one or more configuration files.

 ## Configuration files